15. [TD]: Creating a client for the web service

 while (cause != null) {

-// retrieve the message only if it is not null and not empty
+// the message is retrieved only if it is !=null and not blank

 String message = cause.getMessage();